UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/prerequisites.md

 1. Install the [Ganache UI](https://truffleframework.com/ganache).
 2. Run Ganache on localhost port `9545` (use the above links for instructions on how to do this).
 3. Under "Accounts & Keys", set the "Account Default Balance" to `1000000`.
 This will ensure that you have enough local testnet ETH to run through tutorials.
 4. Note that to deploy new `ExpiringMultiPartyCreator`, the main factory used in the priceless financial contract, you must set your gas limit to at least 9 million in Ganache.
-To do this click the gear icon at the top right of Ganache, then click "CHAIN" and set the "GAS LIMIT" field to `10000000`.
-Then click the "RESTART" button top right.
+To do this, under "Chain", set the "Gas Limit" field 10 million (`10000000`).
 This will enable your Ganache instance to deploy larger contracts.

-You can also make all of these changes using the Ganache CLI tool with the following command:
+You can also run the Ganache from the command line with identical settings as follows:

 ```bash
 ganache-cli -p 9545 -e 1000000 -l 10000000